-Discover the best programming languages for kids to learn!
+Discover the best programming languages for kids and teens to learn!
 There are so many to choose from and they each offer different benefits.
 But one of the best things about computer science is that even though programming languages can have major differences in their implementation, there are many similarities in fundamental concepts.

 So when your child starts learning one language, they are already gaining skills to apply to other languages!
 Join along as we reveal more about coding for kids, and the benefits of languages that are great for kids.